-If the word ‘chicken’ conjures up images of crunchy batter-coated chicken with eleven secret herbs and spices, it’s time to take a fresh look at chicken!
+When you think of chicken, do you picture crumbed or fried chicken, coated in eleven secret herbs and spices?
+If so, it’s time to take a fresh look at chicken!

-Most people love chicken and it’s also a good choice as part of a healthy diet: it’s a great source of protein and it stacks up well on the nutritional side of things too – 100g of skinless chicken breast has only 110 calories and 2.5g fat.
+Chicken is a great choice as part of a healthy diet – it’s a good source of lean protein, and can offer many health benefits when cooked and prepared correctly.
+Calorie-wise, it’s also a winner: 100g of skinless chicken breast has only 110 calories and 2.5g fat.

 Steaming is an excellent – and delicious – way to cook chicken, vegetables or fish.
-Steaming has the benefit of needing no oil or fat for cooking, and you can infuse tasty flavours into the chicken while it cooks.
+Steaming requires no oil or fat, and also allows you to infuse tasty flavours into your chicken while it cooks.

 What do I need?